Force feedback for MSFS and X-Plane.

 Centring spring, G-loaded.

-The spring pulling your stick toward neutral stiffens as G-load increases.
-Same behaviour a real stick exhibits under load.
-Adjustable base coefficient, G-gain, and min/max clamps.
+The spring pulling your stick toward neutral stiffens as G-load increases, stays present as the baseline feel, and holds a neutral spring while MSFS is paused.
+Adjustable base coefficient, G-gain, deadband, and clamps.

 Aerodynamic loading on elevator and aileron.

 Deflect the stick at cruise and feel it press back proportional to airspeed.
-Separate gains for pitch and roll, both adjustable from the Tuning page.
+Separate pitch and roll gains, dashboard visibility for the signed axis load, and profile presets for common airframes.

 Ground effects, buffets, one-shots.

 Runway rumble scaled to surface type and speed.
-Gear bumps.
+Gear bumps and nosewheel shimmy.
 Brake shudder.
-Stall buffet that builds as airspeed decays.
-Mach buffet at high-altitude cruise.
+A stall buffet that builds as airspeed decays, plus a sharp stall stick-shaker.
+Mach and overspeed buffets.
 Gear-deploy and flap-step shudders.
-Engine rumble gated on combustion state.
-Fourteen effects total; each has its own gain slider.
+Engine and reverse-thrust rumble.
+Every effect has its own gain slider and a live dashboard channel so you can see what you are feeling.

 Compatibility